kieda/QCode/concept.md

    * Since we can keep track of objects by classloader grouping, we can use sql-like queries for objects, and update even a group of objects.
   * Note - we could build a system that is tied in with OSGi : restart a bundle using dynamic loading or even with class persistance
   * more info for class loading http://www2.sys-con.com/itsg/virtualcd/java/archives/0808/chaudhri/index.html
+  * We can use java serialization to reload classes.
+However, we will need to write our own serializer, and it only works when the class that we serialized has a parent that has a no-arg constructor.
+Even then, the no-arg constructor will be called, which is problematic if non-pure.
+  * We can use bytecode manipulation to get by most of these problems.
+Namely, we can reload in all situations except for when we have a non-dynamic class with a non-no arg constructor.
+   * Alternatively - we can make all top-level classes (classes and interfaces that are directly subclasses of Object) implement serializable on load-time.
+Since the Object() constructor is pure, we will be able to call serialize without worry.
+This works for all classes except for the core classes required to load before the main class starts.
+This solution can also be problematic due to inconsistencies with Serializable.
+   * We could also just dispose of Proxy classes, or wrap them in an OSGi POJO (no way to go back to non-dynamic without disposing of instances)
+  * Idea - look at module-like systems.
+Having a fully dynamic system can cause inconsistencies on restart.
+We might be able to have a "provider" module which provides classes for a dependent module to use.
+When this module is reloaded we grab classes from the provider again.
+   * Example : provider is .css file.
+Dependencies : dependent javafx nodes